Les Houches Lectures on Indirect Detection of Dark Matter: Lecture 5: some current anomalies and excesses

 \subsection{Cosmic ray anti-helium}

 The AMS-02 experiment has reported the tentative possible detection of six apparent anti-He-3 events and two apparent anti-He-4 events \cite{AMSLaPalma}.
-This would be extremely surprising if confirmed, as both the expected astrophysical background and the expected signal from new physics (such as DM annihilation to quarks, with cross sections that are not currently excluded) are well below AMS-02's sensitivity.
+This was very unexpected and would be quite surprising if confirmed, as both the expected astrophysical background and the expected signal from new physics (such as DM annihilation to quarks, with cross sections that are not currently excluded) are well below AMS-02's sensitivity.

 Two new physics proposals for explaining these events are (1) clouds of antimatter or ``anti-stars'' in the Milky Way Galaxy \cite{Poulin:2018wzu}, (2) DM annihilation, but with enhanced anti-helium production via a process that is not properly captured by the standard event generators \texttt{Pythia} and \texttt{Herwig} \cite{Winkler:2020ltd}.
 Specifically, the authors of Ref.~\cite{Winkler:2020ltd} argue that production of $\bar{\Lambda}_b$-baryons has been underestimated by these generators.
 Such baryons have quark content $\bar{u} \bar{d} \bar{b}$, and mass 5.6 GeV; consequently, they are kinematically permitted to decay producing an anti-helium nucleus.